10 Famous People With Bipolar Disorder

 American actress Carrie Fisher is best known for her role as Princess Leia in Star Wars, but not everyone knows about her struggles with addiction and bipolar disorder.
 Fisher was diagnosed with bipolar disorder at the age of 24.
 Before her diagnosis, she tried to contain her manic episodes by using drugs.
 She didn't accept her diagnosis of bipolar disorder until a drug overdose four years after her original diagnosis.

 Like some other celebrities with bipolar disorder, Fisher eventually sought treatment and medication after experiencing manic and depressive episodes.
-Fisher and advocated passionately about bipolar disorder, even writing an advice column for The Guardian.
+Fisher advocated passionately for bipolar disorder awareness, even writing an advice column for The Guardian.
+Despite living with this challenging mental illness, she continued to reprise her role as Princess Leia until her death in 2016.

 6. Amy Winehouse